 - ¼ teaspoon ground cinnamon

-- 1 egg beaten, for egg wash
+- 1 egg beaten for egg wash

-- 1 tablespoon turbinado sugar, or any coarse sugar
+- 1 tablespoon turbinado sugar or any coarse sugar

 Instructions

-Make dough for the crust
+Make galette dough

 - Whisk together the all-purpose flour, almond flour, sugar and salt in a large mixing bowl.